dgwhited/guardduty-runbooks/runbooks/impact-runtime-bitcoindomainrequest-reputation.md

 * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency-related activity.
+This finding informs you that a process running on the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with Bitcoin or other cryptocurrency-related activity.
 Threat actors may seek to take control over compute resources to maliciously repurpose them for unauthorized cryptocurrency mining.

 Low reputation domains are based on a reputation score model.
 This model evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious.

 The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.
+Additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**